EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 ## Summary

-This tutorial provides a basic introduction to spatial autocorrelation in R and provides us with the tools to assess spatial correlation and significance.
-Although the results of the Global and Local Moran's I tests provide valuable insights into the spatial distributions of our variables of interest, there are still opportunities to refine our results.
+This tutorial provides a basic introduction to spatial autocorrelation in R and explains the tools to assess spatial correlation and significance.
+Although the results of the Global and Local Moran's I tests offer valuable insights into the spatial distributions of our variables of interest, there are still opportunities to refine our results.
 One key observation is that census tracts increase in size from the centre of the region, which could introduce boundary effects (Griffith, D.A & Amrhein, C.G, 1983).
 Boundary effects come into play when census tracts have fewer neighbouring data points, as is the case in our study area.
 This can distort our analysis by underestimating these areas in our results and skewing significance.
-To address this, we could switch from a binary contiguity weighting scheme "B" to an inverse distance weighting (IDW) scheme to account for census tracts with fewer observations.
+To address this, we could switch from a binary contiguity weighting scheme to an inverse distance weighting (IDW) scheme to account for census tracts with fewer observations.
 Additionally, considering population density when preforming Global and Local Moran's I tests could provide further insights into the observed spatial patterns of the variables assessed in this analysis, and in effect refine our results.
-In short, suggested improvements include, experimenting with alternative weighting schemes to account for boundary edge effects and scaling the results to a measure of population density.
+In short, suggested improvements include: experimenting with alternative weighting schemes to account for boundary edge effects and scaling the results to a measure of population density.

 ## References